image

 These statements are based on current management expectations and involve inherent risks and uncertainties, including those identified in the Risk Factors section of our annual report on Form 10-K that could cause actual results to differ materially from those indicated.

 Carlyle assumes no obligation to update any forward-looking statements at any time.
-In order to ensure participation by all those on the call today, please limit yourself to one question and return to the queue for any additional follow-ups.
+In order to ensure participation by all those on the line today, please limit yourself to one question and return to the queue for any additional follow-ups.
 With that, let me turn the call over to our Chief Executive Officer, Harvey Schwartz..

 Harvey Schwartz Chief Executive Officer & Director